Tony Peña: Pittsburgh Pirates

 In 1988, Peña recovered with a .263 batting average along with 10 home runs and 51 runs batted in.
 He also led National League catchers with a .994 fielding percentage and was second in putouts and third in assists.
-In 1989, he earned his fifth All-Star selection and, once again led the league's catchers with a .997 fielding percentage, committing only two errors in 134 games.
+He hit .259 with four home runs and 37 RBI in 1989.
+He earned his fifth All-Star selection and led the league's catchers with a .997 fielding percentage, committing only two errors in 134 games.